Temple, Dinwiddie pace Nets to easy win over Hawks

 Brooklyn matched his its previous high in offensive rebounds – 18 against Indiana on Oct.
 30 – late in the third.

-Brooklyn led 56-47 at halftime.
-The Nets outrebounded Atlanta by 12 and outscored the Hawks 17-7 in second-chance points before intermission.
+The Nets led 56-47 at halftime.
+They outrebounded Atlanta by 12 and outscored the Hawks 17-7 in second-chance points before intermission.

+”Dominating on the glass – that’s been a sticking point for us,” Brooklyn coach Kenny Atkinson said. ”We’ve talked a lot about rebounding the last couple of days, how much that’s hurt us.
+Collectively, I thought we got on the boards.
+Even in the first half when we were missing shots, I thought we cleaned up a lot of misses and it was a difference in the game.”

 TIP-INS

-Nets: G Kyrie Irving missed his 10th straight game with a right shoulder impingement and did not make the two-game road trip to stay home and rehab. … Brooklyn has won five straight in the series and four straight in Atlanta. … The Nets had 10 of their 26 assists in the fourth.
+Nets: Irving missed his 10th straight game with a right shoulder impingement and did not make the two-game road trip to stay home and rehab. … Brooklyn has won five straight in the series and four in a row in Atlanta. … The Nets had 10 of their 26 assists in the fourth.

 Hawks: F Kevin Huerter, returning after missing 11 games with a left rotator cuff strain, was on a 15-minute limit and was scoreless. … F De’Andre Hunter, sidelined by a dislocated right index finger, missed his first game.
 DeAndre’ Bembry started in his spot and had two points. … G Allen Crabbe was out with right knee soreness.